brownrb/myFP2EFirmware/README.md

 # Additional JSON library Needed
 make sure you install the library ArduinoJson-6.x.xip into the Arduino IDE else firmware will not compile.
-You can do this within the Arduino IDE by

-* Open the Arduino Library Manager
-* Search for “ArduinoJson”
-* Select the version: 6.11.2
-* Click install

 The latest version is at https://github.com/bblanchon/ArduinoJson/releases